-The following table presents fees for professional audit services and other services rendered to us by PwC for our fiscal years ended July 31, 2021 and 2020.
+The following table presents fees for professional audit services and other services rendered to us by PwC for our fiscal years ended July 31, 2022 and 2021.

-Fees 2021 (\$) 2020 (\$)
+Fees 2022 (\$) 2021 (\$)

-Audit Fees (1) 2,367,883 2,429,123
+Audit Fees (1) 2,656,167 2,367,883

-Audit-Related Fees (2) 2,895 5,749
+Audit-Related Fees (2) 2,376 2,895

-Tax Fees -
+Tax Fees

-All Other Fees (3) 2,700 2,700
+All Other Fees (3) 96,800 2,700

-Total Fees Paid 2,373,478 2,437,572
+Total Fees Paid 2,755,343 2,373,478

 (1) Audit Fees consist of fees for professional services rendered in connection with the audit of our annual consolidated financial statements, the review of our quarterly condensed consolidated financial statements, statutory audit fees, and audit services that are normally provided by the independent registered public accounting firm in connection with regulatory filings.
-This category also includes fees for professional services related to our convertible senior notes due 2025.

 (3) All Other Fees consist of aggregate fees billed for products and services provided by the independent registered public accounting firm other than those disclosed above.
-These services specifically relate to subscription fees paid for access to online accounting research software and regulatory applications.
+These services specifically relate to subscription fees paid for access to online accounting research software and regulatory applications and certifications, including Information System Security Management and Assessment Program, or ISMAP, certification.